morten-andersen/presentations/unicode/unicode.md

 #### Text Encoding

+Note: On the surface one of the things you use daily, but might not know how the computer actually stores text and strings.

 Wondered why you are adding this on HTML pages?

 ```html
 <meta charset="utf-8"/>
 ```

+Note:
+* charset?
+* utf-8?

 received emails like this?